chaotic-cx/nyx/README.md

 <h2 id="why-am-i-building-a-kernel-basic-cache-troubleshooting">Why am I building a kernel?
 Basic cache troubleshooting</h2>

-<p>For starters, suppose you're using our `linuxPackages_cachyos` as the kernel and an up-to-date flake lock.
+<p>For starters, suppose you're using our <code>linuxPackages_cachyos</code> as the kernel and an up-to-date flake lock.
 Check if all these three hashes prompt the same:</p>

 <pre lang="text"><code class="language-text">
 ╰─λ nix eval 'github:chaotic-cx/nyx/nyxpkgs-unstable#linuxPackages_cachyos.kernel.outPath'